 - On a medium speed, start whisking the egg whites and salt, then whisk on a medium-high speed, until frothy, fairly stiff but not dry.

-- Line a baking sheet with a parchment paper, or use a silicone baking mat.
-Spoon the meringue mixture into the pastry bag, and shape rosettes, kisses meringue or use any tip of your choice.
+- Line a baking sheet with parchment paper, or use a silicone baking mat.
+Spoon the meringue mixture into the pastry bag, and shape rosette kisses meringue, or use any tip of your choice.

-- Cook about 45 minutes to 1 hour, depending on the size of the meringues.
+- Cook for about 45 minutes to 1 hour, depending on the size of the meringues.

 - Cool the meringues on a wire rack, and keep them in an airtight container up to one week ahead, if unfilled.